Discover 5% Cash Back Calendar

 You may not need to shift your spending too much, though, to max out your quarterly bonus.
 According to the Bureau of Labor Statistics, the average household spends $4,643 a year (around $387 a month) on food cooked at home.
 But families with a lot of mouths to feed can easily spend more than $500 a month on groceries.

 From January to March, be mindful of where you shop for household supplies, but don’t allow yourself to be so tempted by the 5% cash-back bonus that you wind up paying more for something like laundry detergent than you would at your regular spot.

 April to June: Gas Stations, Wholesale Clubs, and Streaming Services

 New to this quarter of bonus categories is streaming services.
 Purchases made with more than 20 streaming services (including big-name options such as Apple Music, HBO Max, Netflix, Pandora, Showtime, and Spotify) will earn 5% back and count toward the quarter earning limits.
-Discover added this category to offer consumers who are spending more time at home during the pandemic additional ways to earn extra cash-back rewards.
+Discover added this category to offer consumers who are spending more time at home this year additional ways to earn extra cash-back rewards.